How to Find Out Where Someone Works: 8 Legit Methods

 Be transparent about why you’re asking.
 “I’m trying to reconnect with [name] professionally.
 Do you know where they work now?” is straightforward and honest.
 Most people are happy to help when the reason is legitimate.

-We’ve consistently found this to be the most reliable method with nearly a 100% success rate, as long as you pick someone who is actually in touch with the person you’re looking for.
+This is often the most reliable method, as long as you ask someone who is actually in touch with the person you’re looking for.
 If you’re trying to find someone on Twitter by phone number or reconnect through other platforms, those can also lead to employment information.

 #Government Employee Databases